Abstracts

 • Submissions should include novel insights or innovative approaches with the potential to change or significantly enhance clinical practice.

-Any submission entered into the First-to-Podium category that does not meet all eligibility criteria will be declined without an opportunity to resubmit.
+Any submission entered in the First-to-Podium category that does not meet all eligibility criteria will be declined without an opportunity to resubmit.
+Our reviewers—who are clinicians volunteering for their time and expertise—evaluate each submission with great care.
+We ask all submitters to adhere to these guidelines.

 2. Oral Presentation Only